 Chick-fil-A is incredibly picky when choosing operators.

-It isn't easy to get a Chick-fil-A franchise.
-According to AOL, the company only accepts about 75 to 80 new franchises each year, despite the fact it receives around 20,000 applications on an annual basis.
+It simply isn't easy to get a Chick-fil-A franchise.
+According to AOL, the company only accepts about 75 to 80 new franchises each year, despite the fact that it receives around 20,000 applications on an annual basis.
 That means about 0.4 percent of applicants get approved.
 By contrast, Harvard Business School accepted 11 percent of its applicants for the Class of 2019.

 In other words, Harvard Business School accepts 27.5 times more of its applicants each year than Chick-fil-A. With that in mind, consider your own history before applying.
 Do you have a strong background in business?
 Will your references give you powerful recommendations?
 What will make you stand out from everyone else?